Ritika372/engage21/README.md

 Run "npm i" in bash.
 This will install all necessary modules.
 Then run "npm start".

+By default, a user can only register as student.
+For setting the role as admin, only the person with database access can modify that, thus prevented illegal admin access.
+For testing purposes: admin credentials are:
+Email Id: admin@gmail.com
+Password: adminadmin

 Features List:
 1. Login/Register using JWT.
 2. Protected and restricted routes for users.
-3. Add subject, quiz, notes (in any form - pdf, images,etc) for studying.
+3. Add subject, quiz, questions, notes (in any form - pdf, images,etc) for studying.
 4. Publish/Unpublish quiz anytime.
 5. Random set of questions for different users in a same quiz will be there, thus preventing cheating.
 6. Auto submission when quiz timer ends.